Master Terms of Service

 6.5.6.

 The Platform may contain links or references to third-party sites or data.
-Customer acknowledges that Corti does not own or control such third-party content and has no liability for Customer's use of or reliance on such third-party content.
-If any warranty disclaimers are unenforceable under applicable law, any residual warranties are limited to one (1) year from the date of first access to the Platform.
+Customer acknowledges that Corti does not own or control such third-party content and has no liability for Customer's use of or reliance on such third-party content; any residual warranties to the extent not disclaimable under applicable law are limited to ninety (90) days from the date Corti first granted Customer access to the Platform.

 6.6.